sc2-pulse/sc2-pulse/README.md

 * All seasons, races, team formats
 * Player profile
     * Career summary
-    * History: all teams and seasons
+    * History: all teams and seasons, mmr chart
     * Linked profiles
 * BattleNet integration
     * Log in with a BattleNet account